legal / right

 - Data obtained through unauthorized access or breach

-- Stolen or illegally obtained datasets
+- Stolen or illegally obtained data products

 - Data subject to non-disclosure agreements or confidentiality obligations

-- Prohibited Content:
+Prohibited Content:

 - Content promoting illegal activities